raminmohammadi/raminmohammadi/README.md

 - 🔭 I’m currently working on some cool stuff and Tausight and also am develpoing Gen-AI (IE7374) and NLP (IE7500) courses.
 - 🌱 I’m currently learning so manythings 🤣
-- 👯 I’m looking to collaborate on [!MLOPS](https://github.com/raminmohammadi/MLOps) repo.
+- 👯 I’m looking to collaborate on [MLOPS](https://github.com/raminmohammadi/MLOps) repo.
 - 📫 How to reach me: R.mohammadi@northeastern.edu
-- 👨‍💻  Read more about my projects at Tausight at
+- 👨‍💻  Read more about my projects at Tausight
+- 🌐 Visti my website for learnig materials on ML and MLOPs [MLwithRamin](https://www.mlwithramin.com/)
 - ⚡ Fun fact: Love ma 🐶 and 💪